zeroluck/docs/sources/admin-guide/installation/centos.md

 # Gluu Server Community Edition (CE) CentOS Configuration Guide

-`chroot` is an OS level virtualization technique, such as Solaris Zones or FreeBsd jail.
-You can view it as a complete, independent Linux system which is being run on another Main Linux host.
-For example, the `/` directory in the Gluu Server is actually `/home/gluu-server` on the Main host.
+`chroot` is a pre-Docker OS level container technology.
+Like Docker, the `chroot` distribution includes a full linux distribution.
+As a file system based "jail", when you login to the Gluu Server from the host linux system, the `/` directory in the Gluu Server is actually `/home/gluu-server` on the host.

 This strategy has its pluses and minuses.
 In certain circumstances, there are ways for a hacker to “break out of the jail”, and escalate to the host file system.
-(You don't want to make any file system links from the chroot'd server to the Main host!)
-The benefit from our perspective was ease of deployment, and loose bundling to the IAAS services needed to support the Gluu Server.
+(You don't want to make any file system links from the chroot'd server to the main host!)
+The benefit is ease of deployment (Docker not required...).
+We wanted a simple package that people could install and uninstall quickly.

-Note: to report issues or provide feedback, please use [GitHub](https://github.com/GluuFederation/community-edition-setup/issues) or register for an account on [https://support.gluu.org](https://support.gluu.org).
+To report issues or provide feedback about the installation process, please use [GitHub](https://github.com/GluuFederation/community-edition-setup/issues) or register for an account on [https://support.gluu.org](https://support.gluu.org).

 ## System Requirements